7 Effortless Tips to Simplify Your Life

 Have you heard of this rule?
 It’s from the book Getting Things Done: The Art of Stress-Free Productivity by best-selling author David Allen.
 The general premise of the rule is basically this; if a task takes less than two minutes to complete it is better to just do it rather than writing it in your to-do list, processing it, and revisiting later.
 It’s really just that simple and will help reduce the burden later and help you achieve a simpler life.

 I don’t know about you, but I am a visual person!
 If I don’t see it in writing it is more likely to slip my mind.
 Planning my day, week, and month in a neat and tidy planner helps me to stay organized and function at a higher, stress-free level.
-Using a planner and writing lists help me to keep my brain organized and gives me a view of the big picture to avoid that dreaded overwhelm feeling.
+Using a planner (like this one) and writing lists help me to keep my brain organized and gives me a view of the big picture to avoid that dreaded overwhelm feeling.
 I also get a huge sense of accomplishment with every item I check off.